TNET-SNU/mmTLS/README.md

 ./stop-clients.sh
 ```

-<span style="color:red">We found that there was a mis-configuration at the last evaluation done before submitting our paper for AE.</span>
-<span style="color:red">The result that you are seeing for current reproduction is the correct result. </span>
-<span style="color:red">They will be 0.63K/s, 9K/s for 1 core nginx and 16 core nginx, respectively. </span>
-We will update the result for the camera-ready version.
-Sorry for your incovenience.

 ## split-TLS (nginx TLS proxy)

 We use the 'key-server' on the SmartNIC to measure the E2E connections per second.

 ```Bash